 #3: Don’t stop working out because if you do, your muscles will turn into fat.

 While this one may feel true, it’s not.
 It’s actually impossible for muscle tissue to shape shift it’s form into fat tissue.
 The reality is that you may notice after a few weeks of not working out that your muscles are beginning to appear less prominent as they begin to atrophy (or shrink) and you increase your levels of body fat.
+Many people will tell you that you should work out everyday for the best results, while others warn that this leads to burn out and fatigue.
+For more information on how much you should be working out, you might want to check out something like Students Fitness.

 Interestingly, some research indicates that the rate at which your muscles atrophy directly correlates with how fit you are and how consistently you’ll been training.
 Meaning that if you’ve only been exercising for two months or less you’ll lose fitness gains faster than if you’ve been training for a year or longer (definitely more motivation to stick with a regular exercise plan!).